vonglasow/atoum-documentation/source/en/asserters/exception.inc.rst

 hasNestedException
 ==================

 ``hasNestedException`` checks that the exception contains a reference to another exception.
-If the type of the exception is given, this will also checks the class of the exception.
+If the exception type is given, this will also checks the exception class.

 .. code-block:: php